bentotten/scheduler/README.md

 - Implement faster fetching algorithms
 - Unschedule function
 - read-in from json on launch
-- Enable matrix bridged users to participate from a bot
 - Put cap on max number of scheduled at a specific time, to prevent trolling friends from DOS'ing for the lols
 - Fix Try block to be more specific
 - Strip extra characters out of !now output